FreedomIntelligence/GlobalDentBench/README.md

 If you have any questions or are interested in collaborating, feel free to reach out via:
 📧 **zhenyangcai@link.cuhk.edu.cn** or **junjiezhao@connect.hku.hk**

-> **🔒 Copyright & Data Request Notice:** > Due to publishing copyright protections on authoritative textbooks and specific testing databases, access to the full raw source text corpus is restricted. **This repository provides an Open-Access (OA) test subset via HuggingFace**.
-If you require the full benchmark corpus for educational research, please email us to verify credentials and obtain the structural directory required for local pipeline compilation.

 ---